Firelight (band)

 Firelight is a pop/folk-band founded in 2013 by vocalist Richard Edwards Micallef in Malta.
 Michelle Mifsud (vocals and piano), Wayne Williams (vocals, keys and guitar) and Daniel (guitars) are all Richard's siblings.
 The band is completed by Tony Polidano (bass) and Leslie Decesare (drums).

 Firelight's style is a mix of pop, rock, country and folk.
 Richard plays the Appalachian dulcimer, an American traditional instrument related to the European zither.

-Firelight represented Malta in the 2014 Eurovision Song Contest in Denmark with their song "Coming Home", placing 23rd out of 26 with 32 points, receiving 12 points from the jury selections from Armenia and the UK..
+Firelight represented Malta in the Eurovision Song Contest 2014 with their song "Coming Home", placing 23rd out of 26 with 32 points, receiving 12 points from the jury selections from Armenia and the UK.

 Firelight released their first album called "Backdrop Of Life" in October 2014.